jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) provide a link between the claimant and the services identified in the plan.
 (3) The following persons must be given an opportunity to participate in the preparation and costing of the plan to the extent that they are willing and able to do so:
   (a) the claimant:
+  (b) the lead health practitioner:
-  (b) any medical practitioner providing treatment to the claimant:
+  (c) any health practitioner providing treatment to the claimant:
-  (c) any employer or potential employer of the claimant.
+  (d) any employer or potential employer of the claimant.
 (4) The Corporation is liable to meet the costs of preparing the plan, including the costs of any assessment that it has approved as necessary to enable the preparation of a plan.
+(5) In this clause,—
+  - **lead health practitioner** means the health practitioner who is leading the co-ordination of the provision of treatment or rehabilitation (or both) to the claimant
-(5) In this clause, services includes the key aspects of social rehabilitation, as defined in section 81.
+  - **services** includes the key aspects of social rehabilitation, as defined in section 81.

 ### 8 Agreement to plan
 (1) The Corporation must then ask the claimant to agree to the plan prepared for the claimant under clause 7.